ivelinsm/pomodoro/README.md

 # freeCodeCamp - Front End Development Libraries Projects

-This is a solution to the [Build a 25 + 5 Clock /Pomodoro timer/](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-25--5-clock).
+This is a solution to the [Build a 25 + 5 Clock] /Pomodoro timer/ challenge by freeCodeCamp.(https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-25--5-clock).

 ## Table of contents